ElBulli auctions culinary past to build its future

-NEW YORK Food lovers who never ate at elBulli, the now-closed, Michelin three-star restaurant in Catalonia, have a chance to buy a piece of the famed Spanish restaurant and dinner with its head chef, Ferran Adria, at an auction to be held by Sotheby's on Friday.
+NEW YORK, April 25 Food lovers who never ate at elBulli, the now-closed, Michelin three-star restaurant in Catalonia, have a chance to buy a piece of the famed Spanish restaurant and dinner with its head chef, Ferran Adria, at an auction to be held by Sotheby's on Friday.

 The New York auction of 625 lots that include trays, cutlery, wine and dinner with Adria is estimated to net up to $768,000, a Sotheby's spokesman said.